-Resetting From Restricted Lockout
+Resetting From Restricted or Hard Lockout

-- o If the control locks out three times without a satisfied call for heat, or fails the motor relay check, the Lockout becomes restricted in order to limit accumulation of unburned oil in the combustion chamber. - To reset, hold the button down for 15 seconds until the red light turns off and the yellow light turns on. - o Always verify the control functions according to all specifications before leaving the installation site. - o Replace the control if it does not operate as specified.
+- If the control continues to lockout without a satisfied call for heat, or fails the motor relay check, the control enters Hard (restricted) Lockout in order to limit accumulation of unburned oil in the combustion chamber. - To reset, hold the button down for 15 seconds until the red light turns off and the yellow light turns on. - Always verify the control functions according to all specifications before leaving the installation site. - Replace the control if it does not operate as specified.